-Wondering if you have a nutritional deficiency?
-A vitamin or mineral deficiency is more common than you think.
+Do you have a nutritional deficiency?
+A vitamin or mineral deficiency is pretty common.
 Read on to find the signs of vitamin and mineral deficiencies.

 you've ever looked at the nutrition label on a jar of multivitamins, you know just how many nutrients are packed into those tiny capsules (or gummies!).
-But since we
+But since you

 need so many vitamins and minerals to keep us

 strong and healthy, how are you supposed to know if and when you need to up your intake of any particular one?
 And is food first the way to go?

 The good news: You don't need to have a blood test every few months to clue you in on if you're nutrient deficient.
 Your body is actually pretty darn good at alerting you by showing various signs.

 The tricky part?
 Many of the symptoms of nutritional deficiencies may seem normal to you if your body has been running on lower fuel for awhile.
 Get the details about if feeling tired—or having an odd ache or tingling—is no biggie or is actually a sign of a larger health issue (like an iodine deficiency).